bxparks/AceSegment/examples/AutoBenchmark/README.md

 ## Results

-The following tables show the number of microseconds taken by `SegmentDisplay::displayCurrentField()` which renders the 8 segments of a single LED digit.
-If the LED module has 4 digits, then `displayCurrentField()` must be called 4 times to render the light pattern of the entire LED module.
+The following tables show the number of microseconds taken by `SegmentDisplay::renderFieldNow()` which renders the 8 segments of a single LED digit.
+If the LED module has 4 digits, then `renderFieldNow()` must be called 4 times to render the light pattern of the entire LED module.
 The entire rendering is then called a frame.

 Most people can no longer see flickering of the display at about 60 frames a second.
-To achieve that, the `displayCurrentField()` method must be called 240 times a second for a module with 4 digits, or every 4.17 milliseconds.
+To achieve that, the `renderFieldNow()` method must be called 240 times a second for a module with 4 digits, or every 4.17 milliseconds.
 The results below show that every processor, even the slowest AVR processor, is able to meet this threshhold.